 Gusting winds, heavy snow and bitter temperatures can create catastrophic property losses and havoc in your life, but a little preparation can prevent losses, saving you time and money.

+This loss control information is advisory only.
+The author assumes no responsibility for management or control of loss control activities.
+Not all exposures are identified in this article.
 Contact your local, independent insurance agent for advice on insuring your property and to request loss control services.